 2. Keep a low electronic profile of your job search.

 Don't announce your job search in Twitter, your blog, your Facebook or LinkedIn accounts, or in an e-mail sent to the general world.
 Don't hire a resume distribution service to post your resume at dozens of job sites or e-mail it to thousands of employers and recruiters.
-It could so easily end up in the wrong hands or become visibile to someone in your current employer's organization.
+It could so easily end up in the wrong hands or become visible to someone in your current employer's organization.
 Some employers do regularly scan resume banks looking for the resumes of current employees.

 3. Carefully raise your personal visibility.

 Having a good network of people who know you is the best insurance you can have against a long, painful job search after a job loss.
-This is a lifelong project, and it should make you more valuable to your employers, too.
+Network building is a lifelong project, and it should make you more valuable to each of your employers, too.

 4. Monitor and clean up any "digital dirt" about yourself.